flnzba/oetv-tennis-analytics/README.md

 - Docker (for containerized deployment)
 - node (if you want to test the fetch directly via js -> app.js)

+## Side Info
+- app.js is a testing script to fetch directly via js to make sure the response is correct
+- app.py is the main script to fetch the data and store it in a sqlite database

+## Structure
+The application is built on a somewhat 3-layer architecture:
+- **Data Layer**: This layer is responsible for fetching the data from the ÖTV website and storing it as backup in a json.
+- **Business Layer**: This layer is responsible for processing the data and performing any necessary calculations.
+We also load and transform the data from json to a SQLite database in this layer.
+- **Presentation Layer**: This layer is responsible for displaying the data in a user-friendly format using Streamlit.

 ## Installation

 ### Option 1: Manual Installation